swatantrasinha/nextjs-v14/README.md

 <details>
 <summary> Client Component in a Server Component </summary>
   We have link to Edit Snippet Page now
-  Lets makes changes to getch data first and then we will proceed to edit it
+  Lets makes changes to fetch data first and then we will proceed to edit it

 ```javascript
 import { db } from "@/db";